Wildsong/bjoern/README.md

     docker buildx build -t wildsong/bjoern .
     docker push wildsong/bjoern

+I had to set up a docker credential for push to docker.

-I switched to using HTTPS instead of SSH for github, so I have to remember to log in!
+I also switched to using HTTPS instead of SSH for github, so I have to remember to log in from time to time!

     gh auth login
     git push